 3. Free Return Policies

 Studies have shown that people are reluctant to return something once they’ve bought it.
-A free returns policy can not only trigger the Endowment Effect once people take an item home, it can also attract more customers.
+A free returns policy can not only trigger the Endowment Effect once people take an item home, it can also attract more customers to buy in the first place.

 4. Haptic Imagery